ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 {{site.data.keyword.attribute-definition-list}}

-# VMware Shared overview
+# {{site.data.keyword.vm-shared}} overview
 {: #shared_overview}

 {{site.data.content.shared-deprecated-note}}

 The {{site.data.keyword.vmwaresolutions_full}} Shared offering provides standardized and customizable deployment choices of VMware® virtual data center environments.
-With VMware Shared virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure. {{site.data.keyword.IBM_notm}} provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on {{site.data.keyword.cloud_notm}}.
+With {{site.data.keyword.vm-shared}} virtual data centers, you can quickly and seamlessly migrate or deploy VMware workloads to the cloud, on IBM-hosted VMware infrastructure. {{site.data.keyword.IBM_notm}} provides a self-service on-demand VMware cloud computing platform with VMware Cloud Director running on {{site.data.keyword.cloud_notm}}.
 This Infrastructure as a Service (IaaS) on-demand offering provides the option to use specific virtual CPU (vCPU), storage, vRAM, Network, and IP, as needed.

-VMware Shared has the following IaaS subscription service types:
+{{site.data.keyword.vm-shared}} has the following IaaS subscription service types:

 * Multitenant on-demand virtual data centers
 * Multitenant reserved virtual data centers

-You can manage the lifecycle of virtual data centers by using VMware Shared.
+You can manage the lifecycle of virtual data centers by using {{site.data.keyword.vm-shared}}.
 The following functions are supported when you use the VMware Cloud Director Management console or public API:

 * Virtual data center creation
 * Virtual data center elasticity
 * Virtual data center deletion

-VMware Shared comes standard with five public IP addresses on an NSX Edge Service Gateway with unlimited ingress over the public network.
+{{site.data.keyword.vm-shared}} comes standard with five public IP addresses on an NSX Edge Service Gateway with unlimited ingress over the public network.

 Virtual data centers incur charges for the following components: